Studying an MSc in Finance at York means you will have access to exceptional teaching and facilities.

 You'll develop a range of transferable skills during the course, including:

-You should have at least a 2:1 degree from a UK university, or the equivalent from a non-UK university, in an appropriate subject.
-As well as economics, first degrees in subjects such as mathematics, computing, engineering or the sciences are considered.
+You should have at least a 2:1 degree from a UK university in economics or a related subject.
+We also consider mathematics, computing, engineering or the sciences.
 However, you'll need to have a strong background in elements of mathematical training, including statistics or econometrics.

 We run a Summer Session for students who do not have a background in economics, but do have other relevant experience or qualifications.